CICE-Consortium/Icepack/doc/source/icepack_3_user_guide.rst

 Initialization and coupling
 ---------------------------

-CHECK:  add information about the column physics interface
+CHECK:  link to information about the column physics interface in section 2

 Icepack’s parameters and variables are initialized in several steps.
 Many constants and physical parameters are set in